 FICO® Score 9 and 10 do not consider third-party collection accounts that have been paid in full, treating them more favorably than unpaid collections.
 These models also weigh medical collections less heavily than non-medical collections, leading to a more favorable outcome for consumers with medical debt.

 VantageScore® 3.0 factors in collections when determining your credit score, but it does not consider paid collection accounts, treating them as neutral.
-Similar to FICO® Score 8, it does not consider collections accounts for amounts under $100 or medical collections accounts.
+Similar to FICO® Score 8, it does not consider collections for amounts under $100 or medical collection debt.